Doris040512/CSE_163/README.md

-📊 Impact Analysis of Age and Gender on COVID-19 Mortality Rates

-This repository contains all analysis, code, datasets, and the final project report for “Impact Analysis of Age and Gender on COVID-19 Mortality Rates.”
-The project investigates how age and gender influence variation in COVID-19 mortality in the United States using CDC data.

-📄 Full report: annotated-final.pdf (uploaded in this repo)

-🔍 Research Questions
-1️⃣ Is age correlated with COVID-19 mortality?

-Yes — mortality increases sharply with age.
-Age groups 65–74, 75–84, and 85+ show the highest deaths.

-2️⃣ Are mortality rates significantly different for males vs. females?

-Although males consistently show higher raw mortality counts, t-tests indicate no statistically significant gender differences across all age groups (p > 0.05).

-3️⃣ Within the highest-risk age group (85+), what factors influence mortality?

-The 85+ group shows extremely high mortality and high variability.
-Machine learning models (Logistic Regression, Decision Tree, Random Forest) were trained but produced low predictive accuracy due to high variance and limited features.

-📂 Project Structure
-.
-├── data/
-│   └── Provisional_COVID-19_Deaths_by_Sex_and_Age.csv
-├── cleaned_covid_mortality_data.csv
-├── notebook/
-│   └── covid_analysis.ipynb
-├── annotated-final.pdf
-└── README.md

-📈 Key Findings
-Age Trends

-Mortality is extremely age-dependent.

-85+ has the highest total deaths.

-Children and adolescents show extremely low mortality.

-Gender Trends

-Males have higher observed deaths in nearly every age group.

-However, t-tests show no statistically significant difference between male and female mortality within age groups.

-Machine Learning Results

-Models trained on the highest-risk age group show:

-Accuracy ~ 8% (very low)

-Death counts have hundreds of distinct values, making classification challenging

-Random Forest and Decision Tree outperform Logistic Regression but still weak overall

-🛠️ Methods
-Data Processing

-Removed missing values

-Converted categorical variables (Age Group, Sex)

-Exported cleaned dataset for downstream use

-Statistical Analysis

-Grouped by age and gender

-Descriptive statistics

-Boxplots and bar charts

-Independent two-sample t-tests

-95% confidence intervals for mortality rate differences

-Machine Learning

-Models used:
+Impact Analysis of Age and Gender on COVID-19 Mortality Rates

+This repository contains the full analysis, code, and documentation for the project “Impact Analysis of Age and Gender on COVID-19 Mortality Rates.”
+The study examines how age and gender shape COVID-19 mortality patterns in the United States using publicly available CDC data.
+The analysis integrates statistical inference, data visualization, and machine learning modeling to evaluate demographic risk factors.

+The complete written project report is provided in: annotated-final.pdf.

+Overview

+Understanding how demographic factors influence COVID-19 mortality is essential for designing targeted public health interventions.
+This project explores:

+The strength of the relationship between age and COVID-19 mortality

+Whether gender differences in mortality are statistically significant

+Whether simple predictive models can capture mortality patterns within the highest-risk age group

+The project employs rigorous data cleaning, exploratory data analysis, hypothesis testing, and baseline machine learning models.

+Research Questions
+1. How strongly is age associated with COVID-19 mortality?

+COVID-19 mortality increases monotonically with age.
+The highest mortality counts occur in the 65–74, 75–84, and 85+ age groups.
+The 85+ age group exhibits the most pronounced risk.

+2. Are mortality differences between males and females statistically significant?

+Although males consistently exhibit higher raw mortality counts, independent two-sample t-tests show no statistically significant differences between male and female mortality within each age group (p > 0.05).

+3. Within the highest-risk age group (85+), can mortality patterns be modeled using machine learning?

+Baseline models (Logistic Regression, Decision Tree, Random Forest) were evaluated.
+Model accuracy remained low due to:

+High variance in mortality counts

+Limited available features

+A large number of distinct target values

+This suggests that more complex feature sets or regression-based modeling would be necessary for meaningful prediction.

+Methodology
+Data Cleaning

+Selected key variables: Sex, Age Group, COVID-19 Deaths

+Removed rows with missing demographic information

+Standardized categorical encodings for age and gender

+Exported a cleaned dataset (cleaned_covid_mortality_data.csv)

+Exploratory Data Analysis

+Summarized deaths across age categories

+Generated bar plots to visualize mortality trends

+Created gender-stratified boxplots to compare distributions

+Identified high-risk demographic segments

+Statistical Hypothesis Testing

+Performed gender comparison using two-sample t-tests within each age group

+Calculated 95% confidence intervals for mortality rates

+Assessed statistical significance and effect size

+Machine Learning Modeling

+Focused on the highest-risk age group: 85+

+Encoded categorical variables and created dummy features

+Trained and evaluated:

 Logistic Regression